slmsuite/slmsuite/docs/source/api.rst

 API Reference
 *************

 This page provides an auto-generated summary of slmsuite's API.
-You can find the source directly on [GitHub](https://github.com/QPG-MIT/slmsuite).
+You can find the source directly on `GitHub <https://github.com/QPG-MIT/slmsuite>`_.

 Holography
 ==========

 As a core functionality, :mod:`slmsuite` optimizes nearfield phase profiles (applied to :mod:`~slmsuite.hardware.slms`) to produce desired farfield results (measured by :mod:`~slmsuite.hardware.cameras`).
 These methods are provided in: